Twitter in 2007: The Open Platform That Wasn't

 I haven’t even mentioned Mastodon yet.
 After Musk took over Twitter late last year, Mastodon emerged as the most-likely decentralized Twitter clone to take over the public conversation.
 That didn’t happen for a variety of reasons (a poor UX being the primary one), but the protocol Mastodon is built on — ActivityPub — still holds promise for the type of customizable Twitter clone I'm dreaming of.

-Screenshot of Ivory, a nice Mastodon app that improves the default UX.
+Ivory, a Mastodon app Screenshot of Ivory, a nice Mastodon app that improves the default UX.

 Open Sesame!